 Notes

-- Traditionally, makloubeh or maqluba is garnished with pine nuts, but I am not doing that in my recipe since I am not a fan of having nuts in my rice.
+- Traditionally, it is garnished with pine nuts, but I am not doing that in my recipe since I am not a fan of having nuts in my rice.

 - If you prefer a healthier version, you can grill or bake the vegetables and the chicken instead of frying them.

-- Before frying the chicken, make sure it is not watery or wet to prevent the oil from splashing.
+- Before frying the chicken, make sure you dry it with paper towel to prevent the oil from splashing.

 We are always looking for new ways to use chicken and this looks amazing.
 Such great flavours.